 “The other ministries were in search budgetary allotments,” says a retired ministry official.
 “Those ministries would send someone who went to the same university in the same year as MOF officials for hard night out on the town.”

 Entertainment costs were paid by corporations that a particular ministry oversees.
 The erotic arrangements were similar to that of what the banks offered, with reports of ventures to the now-defunct Loulan no-pan shabu-shabu restaurant in Kabukicho, where hostesses served without underpants, eventually becoming symbolic of government excess at the time.
-(For a list of members from various ministries and public corporations who dined at Loulan check this site.)

 But more extreme entertainment happened elsewhere, Shukan Post assures.
 “High-ranking MOF officials enjoyed the Mukojima district the best,” says a former banker.
 “Since it is a bit outside of the center of the city, many high-end ryotei establishments were able to deliver sex services.
 It was something of a ritual for younger MOF officials to wind up making out with geishas in their early 20s and also engage in dancing and drinking.
 Within 10 minutes of entry, everyone was naked.”

 It was common to go one or two other places thereafter and even prepare hotel rooms, with the end result being expenditures of 10 million yen a night.

 The article also includes a glossary of MOF slang commonly used, such as zabuton, or pillow, which is a company you will be transferring to upon retirement, to further illustrate that their lifestyle tended to be rather cushy.

 Rest assured, MOF officials also assumed the role of hosts, such as for when they wanted to tame a group of journalists from leading television stations and newspapers.